gangwolfmail/gangwolfmail/README.md

  ### <h1> <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25"> Hi, I’m Yurii</h1>
 🎓 I'm a Computer Science enthusiast with a Master's degree, specializing in Digital Intelligence.
 I have a passion for crafting engaging web experiences and am currently deepening my knowledge in JavaScript;
 ### Here's a snapshot of my journey and interests:
+- 📚 Educational Background: Master's in Computer Science with a focus on Digital Intelligence, equipping me with a strong foundation in software development and data analysis;
 - 👀 I’m interested in HTML;
 - 🎨 CSS / SASS / SCSS
 - 🌱 I’m currently learning JavaScript;